Scrolling down on this page you will find the following articles and background information:

 Is your campaign backed or funded by others?

-All of the ‘Think Again’ campaign – the nupateer.com website, the adverts and videos – is purely a personal campaign on the part of myself, Keith Howell.
+The nupateer.com website, and my letters and videos – are purely a personal campaign on the part of myself, Keith Howell.
 I am not backed or supported by any other individuals or organisations.
 I am not a member of any political party.

 How have you funded your campaign?
 Why are you not registered as a campaigner with the Electoral Commission?

-The funding for my campaign has come from my savings.
+The modest funding for my campaign has come from my savings.
 I have children and grandchildren in Scotland who I hope will be living happily in Scotland long after I have gone and so feel this is a good way to spend some of my savings for the future.
+Anything that I have spent on my campaign has been well under any Electoral Commission triggers for registering as an official campaigner – even including the initial set-up of the website and the one advert placed back in 2014.
+Continuing costs of maintaining and updating the website are now minimal.

 Why during the Referendum did you not just make your points through the established campaign groups or the political parties that supported the Better Together campaign?

-I would probably not have become actively involved in the debate at all if the SNP Government had not set out to actively mislead the people of Scotland.
-I believe they have acted improperly in the production and presentation of the White Paper and their related campaigning, and this has been the main driver for my campaign.
+Initially, I would probably not have become actively involved in the debate at all if the SNP Government had not set out to actively mislead the people of Scotland.
+I believe they acted improperly in the production and presentation of the White Paper and their related campaigning, and this was initially the main driver for my campaign.
 I wanted to emphasise this when I decided to speak out and putting together my own ‘campaign’ seemed the best way to retain that focus.

 Electoral Commission requirements

 During the Referendum and General Elections I was not registered with the Electoral Commission as a Registered Campaigner as I spent well under the trigger amounts.
-I did submit an expenditure account to the Electoral Commission during the Referendum to detail what I did spend.
+I did submit an expenditure account to the Electoral Commission during the Referendum to detail the modest amounts that I did spend.

 The Electoral Commission require all publishers of material relating to a Referendum or General Election to include an Imprint.
 The Imprint for this site and all the material published here is as follows: